mediaslave/phrails/README.markdown

 A PHP 5.3 framework for developing applications fast.
 A comfortable framework for Ruby on Rails developers that only have a PHP environment.

+#Dependencies

+PECL Yaml - This is for seeding database tables from fixtures.
+(Make sure libyaml-dev is installed.)

 #Create a Project

 To create a new project using phrails please go to the phrails-bin project: